-It's possible to cut your annual petrol/diesel bill by a third, saving £100s.
-Yet as most fuel costs go in tax, it takes more than finding the cheapest forecourt.
-Use speedy, pain-free ways to make your car more efficient, and ensure you pay the right way.
+It's possible to cut your annual petrol or diesel bill by a third, saving £100s.
+As most fuel costs go in tax, it takes more than finding the cheapest fuel prices.
+Use speedy, pain-free ways to make your car more fuel efficient, and ensure you pay for fuel the right way.

 Of course, the trite answer to cutting petrol bills is to use your car less, walk more or take public transport, and all that